eoli3n/eoli3n.github.io/_posts/2021-05-21-improve-backups.md

 _02/01/22 edit_

-As borg [documentation says](https://borgbackup.readthedocs.io/en/stable/faq.html#can-i-copy-or-synchronize-my-repo-to-another-location), borg repositories are not designed to be sync.
+As borg [documentation says](https://borgbackup.readthedocs.io/en/stable/faq.html#can-i-copy-or-synchronize-my-repo-to-another-location), borg repositories are not designed to be synced.
-When I switched to redundent backups, I had to debug my repositories for few hours, so, don't.
+When I switched to redundant backups, I had to debug my repositories for few hours...
+So, just ,don't.
-Just use two backup locations in borgmatic config like.
+Using two backup locations in borgmatic config will took twice the time, but security worth it.
 ```yaml
   repositories:
     - root@nas:/data/backups/osz